nus-cs1010/2324-s1/docs/27-stdio.md

 scanf("%ld %lf %10s", &l, &d, s);
 ```

-`scanf` scans the standard input, try to match it to the format specified.
+`scanf` scans the standard input, and tries to match it to the format specified.
 The space in between the format specifier matches zero or more white spaces (space, tab, newline).
 Scanning stops when an input character does not match such a format character or when an input conversion fails.

-Adding a `*` to the format modifier means that `scanf` should consume the inputs but not store it in any variables.
+Adding a `*` to the format modifier means that `scanf` should consume the inputs but not store them in any variables.
 This, combined with `%[` `]` is useful to clear any remaining data from the standard input.

 ## Pitfalls When Using `scanf`